-Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through specialist resources such as ICT where this is appropriate.
+Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through specialist resources such as IT where this is appropriate.

-The school will ensure that the curriculum and extra- curricular activities are barrier free and do not exclude any pupils.
+The school will ensure that the curriculum and extra- curricular activities are barrier free, as far as possible, and do not exclude any pupils.